Skip to content

 Embedding workflow

+When using quantum approaches, we have to define a map from the instance variables to atoms on a quantum device.
+We call this step an embedding.
 Here is a breakdown of the current workflow implementation for the embedding of a QUBO matrix, using several embedding methods and parameters.

 The SolverConfig() without argument has a default behavior (e.g. Solver Config page) that allows for embedding using the minimum configuration according to the device.